ibnearshaddotcom/Arduino-Codes-and-Projects/CONTRIBUTING.md

-# Contributing to Arduino Basic Codes
+# Contributing to Arduino Codes and Projects

 First off, thank you for considering contributing to Arduino Basic Codes!
 Your contributions help make this project better and more useful for everyone.